kof91920/block/README.md

 # block
-simple block chain class to show how a block chain works
+simple block chain classes to show how a block chain works